 Stress the Importance of Routine

 For the remote worker, a routine is crucial.
-It may be tempting to work in pajamas all day because you don’t have to deal with people face-to-face.
-While this sounds like a good idea, remaining in your pajamas will remind you of relaxation time rather than work time.
+It may be tempting to work in pyjamas all day because you don’t have to deal with people face-to-face.
+While this sounds like a good idea, remaining in your pyjamas will remind you of relaxation time rather than work time.
 Creating a morning routine helps separate the personal and professional parts of your day.

 Though the team’s morning routine no longer requires a to drive to work, developing a morning routine allows them to prepare for your day.
 Even if they are working just a few feet away from their bed, it’s important to make the effort to shower, get dressed, and eat breakfast.

 The routine is important, one of the benefits of working from home is the freedom to set your schedule.
 Outside of the structure of the traditional workplace, that freedom comes with more responsibility.
 Several studies have demonstrated the superiority of higher intensity, shorter workday when it comes to productivity.
 This is why telecommuting workdays don’t have to follow traditional work hours.